iamAkolab/Udacity_JavaDev_Nanodegree/part2_java_basics/collections.md

 # Map and Set
 Map stores an element in key and element fashion, that is, when you store an element, you will give it a key for Map to retrieve and manipulate it easily.
 Set stores elements by using hashing.

-Two common Map implementations are HashMap and TreeMap.
+Two common Map implementations are
+* HashMap: no order.
+* TreeMap: ordered map.

 Two common Set implementations are HashSet and TreeSet.